Encampeded/led_matrix.py/README.md

 matrix.qsend(32)
 ```

-reset() resets all LEDs to the one value
+Reset all LEDs to the one value using reset
 ```python
 # Turn off all LEDs
 matrix.reset()